Version: Latest

 4. Now we can proceed to building the flow.
 Add the “Collect Information” step to ask the user if they want to leave feedback.
 Fill it with the following details:

-1. Add the step description "Ask user to leave feedback".
+1. Add the step description "Confirm user wants to leave feedback".

 2. Create a slot named feedback with a Boolean type, as it's a yes or No question.